april-knights/Government/Legislation/Mediation Act.md

 * Spamming.
 * Trolling.
 * Disruptive Behaviour.
-* Ignoring rules or Instruction.
+* Ignoring Rules or Instruction.
 * Unfair Treatment or Instruction.
 * Disrespectful Behaviour (e.g. excessive swearing, sarcasm, gaslighting, passive-aggressive remarks).
-* Arguing (e.g. persistently ignoring or dismissing other participants' views, constantly pushing their agenda, using fallacious arguments such as mistaken beliefs as facts, or becoming accusatory towards those with opposing views).
+* Arguing (e.g. persistently ignoring or dismissing other participants' views, constantly pushing one’s agenda, using fallacious arguments such as mistaken beliefs as facts, or becoming accusatory towards those with opposing views).
 * Malicious False Accusations or Inflammatory Finger Pointing.

 If you are unsure of whether the behaviour is considered to be ‘unsavoury’, please see ‘Article 1, Section II - Negative Impact’.